 ADVOCATE for strong, effective intellectual property laws and fair treatment of authors, so that writing remains a viable profession

 This is a difficult time to be a professional writer.
 As more and more independent publishers are swallowed up by conglomerates, writers’ works and economic interests are subsumed and threatened.
-The Authors Guild’s recent member survey showed that, since 2009, incomes from writing have been in decline.
+The Authors Guild’s recent member survey showed that, since 2009, incomes from writing have been in steep decline.
 In an era of increasing access to digitized information, fresh threats to authors’ livelihoods emerge from every quarter.

 Your gift to the Authors Guild Foundation will support our advocacy for authors and our efforts to maintain a sustainable publishing ecosystem at a time when authors’ rights, copyrights, free expression, and creative content are being challenged on many fronts.

-For more information, please contact the Authors Guild Foundation at (212) 594-7931.
+For more information, please contact the Authors Guild Foundation at (212) 594-2167 or email@example.com.